 Since the price deregulation which came into effect in August 2015, petrol prices have been all over the place with some months up and some down, though mostly prices are down overall since the deregulation began.

-The price is currently set for September 2016 as follows: one litre of ‘Special’ fuel, the most common one will now set you back Dhs1.64.
-This is actually up from Dhs1.62 from last month, but in fact down considerably from the August 2015 price of Dhs2.14.
+The price is currently set for September 2017 as follows: one litre of ‘Special’ fuel, the most common one will now set you back Dhs1.78.
+This is actually up from Dhs1.75 from the previous month, but in fact down considerably from the August 2015 price of Dhs2.14.

-That means that on our car, a Toyota Prado Landcruiser with a tank range of around 990km, we average 13.5litres per 100kms, so it costs us around Dhs218 to completely fill our tank (vs Dhs 285 this time last year), which equates to about Dhs67 less per tank this year (woo hoo!).
+So to give you an example, on our car – a Toyota Prado Landcruiser with a tank range of around 990km, we average 13.5litres per 100kms, so it costs us around Dhs238 to completely fill our tank (vs Dhs 218 this time last year).

 MISC GROCERY BASICS

 → Milk 1 litre, Dhs5.50